 The Board of Trustees of Perry Street Preparatory Public Charter School is committed to the success and delivery of a high-quality education for District of Columbia students and families.
 Perry Street Prep meets all charter school laws and requirements and is funded by federal and District of Columbia governments and private donors.
-The Board of Trustees is comprised of voluntary members who meet bi-monthly to provide oversight regarding the performance, finances, and operations.
-While the board does not hold regular open meetings, in the event of a proposed campus expansion, closure, location change, grade level change or charter relinquishment the meeting will be published on the school website for open attendance.
+The Board of Trustees is composed of voluntary members who meet to provide oversight regarding the performance, finances, and operations.